reglnk/LuarJIT/README.md

 ## 5. Conslusion

 The new syntax doesn't need `end` keyword.
-Also it's not made indendation-dependent, meanwhile is not ambiguous, because the parser always knows where the statement ends.
-So the following is valid code for both versions:
+Also it's not made indendation-dependent, meanwhile is not more ambiguous than original Lua.
+So, the following is valid code for both versions:
 ```lua
 local i = something() print(i)
 ```